You're Still In Charge.

 What You Act On

-Acting on AI output without checking it is your decision.
+Acting on an AI output without checking it is your decision.